Ich hatte viel Bekümmernis, BWV 21: 10

-The tenor aria "Erfreue dich, Seele, erfreue dich, Herze" (Rejoice, soul, rejoice, heart), accompanied only by the continuo, was added late to the cantata.
-Dürr describes the mood as "spirited exited abandon".
+The tenor aria "Erfreue dich, Seele, erfreue dich, Herze" (Rejoice, soul, rejoice, heart) is accompanied only by the continuo.
+Dürr describes the mood as "spirited, excited abandon".

 11

 The concluding movement is a motet on a quotation from Revelation, "Das Lamm, das erwürget ist" (The Lamb, that was slain).
 Three trumpets and timpani appear only in this triumphant movements of praise.
 It begins in homophony and expresses the text "Lob und Ehre und Preis und Gewalt" (Glory and honour and praise and power) in another permutation fugue with a climax in the subject played by the first trumpet.

 Recordings

 A list of recordings is provided on the Bach Cantatas Website.
 Ensembles playing period instruments in historically informed performance are marked by a green background.